-In a fascinating exhibition and tour, find out about Zeeland’s endless fight with the sea and the pragmatic Dutch response – a massive dam and flood barrier that literally closed off the sea.
-From April-October you can visit a dolphin station and make a round-trip on the Oosterschelde (a portion of the sea that once stretched into the province of Zeeland, but that now, due to the dikes, has become brackish water and a unique nature area).
-Don’t miss the hurricane simulator!
+Through a fascinating exhibition and tour, find out about Zeeland’s endless fight with the sea and the pragmatic response of the Dutch.
+They built a massive dam and flood barrier, that quite literally closed off the sea!
+From April-October you can visit a dolphin station and make a round-trip on the Oosterschelde.
+The Oosterschelde is a portion of the sea that once stretched into the province of Zeeland.
+Now, due to the dikes, it has become brackish water and a unique natural area.
+Don’t miss the hurricane simulator either!

 Island of Neeltje Jans, Faelweg 5, Vrouwenpolder

-Popular with Dutch hikers, this tiny village nestles cozily in a valley (yes, they do exist) in Limburg and still retains its authentic atmosphere with tractors chugging down the high street to deposit hay in the lofts above the farms.
+Popular with Dutch hikers, this tiny village nestles in the side of a valley (yes, they do exist in the Netherlands) in Limburg, near Maastricht.
+It still retains its authentic atmosphere, with tractors chugging down the high street to deposit hay in the lofts above the farms.

-This living museum of 130 buildings built on the banks of the IJsselmeer provides a snapshot of life between 1880 and 1932.
+This living museum of 130 buildings sits on the banks of the IJsselmeer.
+It gives visitors a snapshot of what Dutch life looked like between 1880 and 1932.
 The original houses, school, church and shops have been transported from 39 locations in the IJsselmeer region.